OpenTechStrategies/torque-sites/INSTALL.md

 * Okta vs local login?
 Both?
 Some other SSO service?

+* If Okta is used, what should the Okta chiclet's name for this competiton be?

+  The Okta chiclet should identify the competition unambiguously and should be recognizable to any reasonably informed user.
+Here are some examples:

+    - "100&Change (2020)"
+    - "Larsen/Lam ICONIQ Impact Award (2020)"
+    - "Lone Star (2020)"

+  Usually we just put the date in parentheses after the full name.
+  But there can be exceptions: with "Climate2030", for example, we didn't put "(2020)" after it because that would be confusing given the presence of a date in the competition's actual name.

 * What groups/roles will be accessing this competition's data?

   What permissions do the groups need, especially regarding